javademami/fastfood/README.md

 ## Overview

-Munch Box is a mobile application designed for food ordering and delivery.
+Munch Box is a React Native (Expo) mobile application designed for food ordering and delivery.
 It provides users with a seamless interface to browse the menu, customize their orders, and manage their profiles.
 The application aims to enhance the food ordering experience by integrating user-friendly features, including image uploads, cart management, and real-time notifications.

 ## Features